agbuenoch/cybersecurity-home-lab/README-1.md

 # cybersecurity-home-lab

 ## Installing Kali Linux "Pre-Built Image" and VMware Workstation Pro.
+This project documents the step-by-step process of setting up a `Cybersecurity Home Lab` by downloading and installing `Kali-Linux Pre-Built Image`, on `VMware Workstation Pro` virtualisation tool, to simulate attacks.<br>
 Check out the **[kali-linux-installation-screenshots](kali-linux-installation-screenshots)** folder for all the screenshots.

-This project documents the step-by-step process of setting up a **cybersecurity home lab** using **VMware Workstation Pro**, with a detailed guide on downloading and installing Kali-Linux "pre-built image", Ubuntu server "installer image" and VMware Workstation Pro virtualisation tool.
-With these tools, you can simulate attacks using the Kali Linux VM and perform log analysis and monitoring on the Ubuntu server.

 ## Project Overview
 | Component                                 | Purpose                                                                                |